 Home to the distinct peak Croda Dei Toni (Zwölferkofel) and a few famous via ferrata routes, there is one that grabbed my attention in particular.
 I found it thanks to the photos I saw online – Strada Degli Alpini.

 Via Ferrata Strada Degli Alpini is an incredible traverse underneath the western slopes of Cima Undici.
-The route is characterised by a long approach, a technically straightforward via ferrata (albeit with lots of cable time) and jaw dropping vistas of Croda Dei Toni accompanying you most of the way.
+The route is characterized by a long approach, a technically straightforward via ferrata (albeit with lots of cable time), and jaw-dropping vistas of Croda Dei Toni accompanying you most of the way.

 Via ferrata Strada Degli Alpini is one of my favorite beginner via ferratas in the Dolomites and I’d recommend it to anyone who loves dramatic views!

 Via Ferrata Strada Degli Alpini – The Stats:

 - Time required: 8-10 h

 - Elevation gain: 1460 m / 4790 ft